LyonDataViz/MOS5.5-Dataviz/README.md

 We will use Block Builder http://blockbuilder.org/ (requires a GitHub account to save code, but no local install)

+* Let's build a bar chart using SVG only (without D3)
-* Let's build a bar chart
+* Let's build a bar chart with D3 *without* data binding
-* Let's build a line chart
+* Let's build a bar chart with D3 *using* data binding
+* Let's build an interactive bar chart
+* Let's build an interactive bar chart using a dataset
-* Let's build a scatterplot
+* Let's build an interactive line chart using a dataset

 📅 **For next class (26/01)**

-* Build a scatterplot matrix using Block Builder (submission link).
-BONUS: add brushing & linking to the matrix.
+* Build a scatterplot using the [`iris.csv`](data/iris.csv) dataset and Block Builder (submission link).
-* Project teams, datasets and projects descriptions proposal (submission link)
+* BONUS: build a scatterplot *matrix*
+* BONUS: add a histogram in the matrix diagonal showing distribution for each dimension
 * Reading: [Chapter 4.
 Setup](http://chimera.labs.oreilly.com/books/1230000000345/ch04.html), [Chapter 5.
 Data](http://chimera.labs.oreilly.com/books/1230000000345/ch05.html), [Chapter 6.
 Drawing with Data](http://chimera.labs.oreilly.com/books/1230000000345/ch06.html), [Chapter 7.
 Scales](http://chimera.labs.oreilly.com/books/1230000000345/ch07.html).
+* Project teams, datasets and projects descriptions proposal [in this document](https://docs.google.com/spreadsheets/d/15R4NmF-Ript1vW8m15fs0rmOV2ag85M30gkaBQx0uy4/edit#gid=637889820)
+  * Project ID (e.g. TennisVis) + link to GitHub repository (using this ID)
+  * Project full name, project description and members names
+  * Data you plan to use, does it exist, if not how you collect it?
+  * 3-5 questions you want to answer using your project
+  * **Wait for validation by instructor before getting started**

 ## **Lecture 3 - Advanced D3.js and Design Methods**
 Friday 26/01/2018 13:30-15:30

 * Sketching, Rapid Prototyping, Development cycles (slides)
+* Advanced D3.js: complex layouts, staggered transitions, geo-projections (slides)
-* Projects proposal discussion/validation
+* Projects proposal discussion/validation (group by group)

 ## Tutorial Design
 Friday 26/01/2018 16:15-18:15

 📅 **For next class (02/02)**

-* Each team submits their project design proposition
+* Each team submits their project design proposition (submission link)
 * Reading: TBD.

 ## Lecture 4 - Advanced Design and Reseach